miloserdev/MiNotebookPro/fan_control.md

 type `sudo ec-probe write 0xA0 0xFF` - set left fan speed to max
 type `sudo ec-probe write 0xCB 0xFF` - set both fans speed to max (works if 0xA0 is not set)
 0xCB - 0x11 to return both fans

+You also may use XEC util
+yay -S xec
+all commands the same